Trustee role description

 Scope and purpose

-The overall role of the Groups’ Secretary is to play a key role in the strategic development of the BSI’s regional & affinity groups and travel awards schemes.
+The overall role of the Programme Secretary is to lead on the content development of the BSI’s scientific programme, in particular that of Congress.

 In addition to the above statutory duties, every trustee should use any specific skills, knowledge, or experience they have to help the board of trustees reach sound decisions.
 These may involve:

 Providing guidance on new initiatives

 Other issues in which the trustee has special expertise.

 To chair the Programme Committee in an effective and efficient manner